Network marketing is changing.

 Either way, your banners are PRIME real estate—and the part of your page that gets the most shine.

-This means they’re the first part of your page you should optimize.
+This means they’re the first part of your page you should optimize if you want to start recruiting with social media.

 This might seem obvious, but I’m always surprised at how many people don’t take FULL advantage of the banner.